kubesphere/website/content/en/docs/cluster-administration/shut-down-and-restart-cluster-gracefully.md

 {{< notice tip >}}
 Usually, a cluster can be used after restarting, but the cluster may be unavailable due to unexpected conditions.
 For example:

-- Etcd data corruption during the shutdown.
+- etcd data corruption during the shutdown.
 - Node failures.
 - Unexpected network errors.